 - If offered an interview, the applicant must submit the original academic record from their dental school directly to the program.

 - Application fee: $250 (This is separate from the ADEA CAAPID application fee.)

 - Admitted students must pay a non-refundable deposit.

 When an interview is offered, supplemental application material may be requested and may include:

-- Proof of residency - a copy of immigration documentation (passport, permanent resident card or Visa).
+- Proof of residency in the form of —a copy of immigration documentation (passport, permanent resident card or Visa); and

-- A 2x2 color photograph.
-Print your name and ADEA CAAPID number on the back of the photo.
+- A 2x2-inch color photograph with your name and ADEA CAAPID number printed on the back of the photo.